Expand AllClick here for a more accessible version

-In this case, the law requires that the Act 48 requirements be proportional.
+In this case, the law requires that the Act 48 & Act 45/PIL requirements be proportional.
 For example, a school or system leader who has served in one of the targeted positions for only four of the five-year Act 48 compliance period would need to complete 80% of his or her remaining unmet hours as of January 1, 2008, in a PIL or PIL-approved program.

 All school or systems leaders must meet the requirements of this law to remain active.
-For example, assuming an individual has been employed as a school and systems leader for the entire compliance period and has 150 PIL hours and 30 non-PIL hours, he or she will have administrative certificate(s) inactivated until such time as the 30 hours in a PIL course or program have been completed.
+For example, assuming an individual has been employed as a school and systems leader for the entire compliance period and has 150 PIL hours and 30 non-PIL hours, he or she will have administrative certificate(s) inactivated until the 30 hours in a PIL course or program have been completed.
 All other certificates will remain active, and the school or systems leader will begin a new Act 48 Five-Year Compliance Period.
 The specific administrative certificate types that would be affected are Administrative, Administrative I, Administrative II, and Letter of Eligibility.

 They may continue to take professional education courses or programs appropriate to their position responsibilities.